-Prices of plane tickets range from 300-1000 HRK one-way.
-We suggest to search for plane tickets well in advance in order to find the cheapest one.
+Plane ticket prices vary from 300-1000 HRK one-way.
+We suggest you to search for plane tickets well in advance in order to find the cheapest one.

 Between Zagreb and Dubrovnik there are regular bus service with 8-10 buses daily (starting from 6:00 a.m. until 11:00 p.m.).
-The bus journey takes from 10 to 12 hourse depending on the company and stops on the way.
-Buses drive via Karlovac, Plitvice, Split, Makarska and Ploce and these cities are stop.
+The bus journey takes from 10 to 12 hours depending on the company and stops on the way.
+Buses drive from Zagreb via Karlovac, Plitvice, Split, Makarska and Ploce to Dubrovnik.

-If you decide to drive from Zagreb to Dubrovnik, you need to take A1 motorway until your reach Ploce.
+If you decide to drive a car from Zagreb to Dubrovnik, you need to take A1 motorway until your reach Ploce.
 This is the further point of the motorway.
 When you get off the motorway you will continue your journey on coastal road for about 100 km (around 2 hours).
-To reach Dubrovnik you will need to pass through small section of Bosnia and Herzegovina called the Neum Corridor.
-The border crossing are Klek and Zaton Doli and here you will need to show your passports.
-During the high season these border crossings may be very busy.

 Taking a Zagreb to Dubrovnik private transfer is a great way to travel between these two destinations.
 This way you don't have to worry about border crossings, insurance and driving in foreign roads.